aaroncorona/Truffle-App-Frontend/README.md

 3. Run `ng generate component component-name` to generate a new component if desired.
 4. To get more help on the Angular CLI use `ng help`.

-## 🚧 Next Release - Version 2.0 Features
-* Log more detailed fan information (e.g. signup with email address)
-* More content like videos and a page for Truffle's little sister
-* Open to suggestions!